Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 - [Visual Studio Code](https://code.visualstudio.com/download) - The editor used to write logic in.
 	- *Note: While not strictly necessary, this tutorial expects you to use VSCode.
 If you are experienced with JavaScript development you can skip it and look at the manual instruction at the end of this section.*
 - [Git](https://git-scm.com/downloads) - For both cloning the needed repositories and contributing your asset
-- [Node.js (version 18.x - LTS)](https://nodejs.org/en/download/) - Runtime for running JavaScript code outside of a browser - necessary for all the tools
+- [Node.js (version 20.x - LTS)](https://nodejs.org/) - Runtime for running JavaScript code outside of a browser - necessary for all the tools
-  - Alternative: If you known what you are doing and what the benefits and drawbacks are, you can install `pnpm` yourself, without the use of corepack.

 ## Initial setup